5 Wellness Metrics Your CEO Should Care About

 This is the number one metric all workplace wellness companies will focus on.
-Argument behind this is simple and intuitive – if the employees are physically and mentally healthy, they tend to show-up at work more often with great energy levels.
+The argument behind this is simple and intuitive – if the employees are physically and mentally healthy, they tend to show up at work more often with great energy levels.
 Nevertheless, tracking absenteeism is rather challenging because it is difficult to determine the cause and reason.
 Hence, we recommend that instead of absenteeism, track presenteeism – an employee’s loss of productivity due to attending work while sick.
 Having a chronic illness or mental issues such as anxiety and depression can severely impact an employee’s ability to concentrate.
-Low degree of presenteeism can indicate good health amongst the employee population and ultimately give a good sense of productivity.
+A low degree of presenteeism can indicate good health amongst the employee population and ultimately give a good sense of productivity.

-Due to employee wellbeing, number of sick days will not entirely decline because employees do not always take leaves because of medical reasons.
-Therefore it is difficult to comprehend the reason behind sick days.
+Due to employee well-being, a number of sick days will not entirely decline because employees do not always take leaves because of medical reasons.
+Therefore, it is difficult to comprehend the reason behind the sick days.
 However, this number will significantly decline due to a healthy workforce.
 Referring to this metric on a monthly basis might not reflect an improvement, thus we recommend tracking this on an annual basis.

 This is the easiest and most important metric to measure out of all the six.
 If employees do not like the wellness program, they will simply not participate.
-Therefore, the success and failure of a wellness program highly depends on employee participation levels.
-To calculate the overall participation rates, you can look at the portal sign-ups, response rate to Health Risk Assessment questionnaires, participation in onsite health checks.
+Therefore, the success and failure of a wellness program highly depend on employee participation levels.
+To calculate the overall participation rates, you can look at the portal sign-ups, the response rate to health risk assessment questionnaires, participation in onsite health checks.
 Furthermore, to determine employee engagement on a regular basis, you can also look at Daily Active Users and Monthly Active Users of the web portal.
-CEOs should not place a lot of emphasis on just participation as it can prove to be a superficial metric after first few years as it does not show the underlying benefits of a wellness program – such as increase in productivity and falling healthcare costs.
+CEOs should not place a lot of emphasis on just participation as it can prove to be a superficial metric after the first few years as it does not show the underlying benefits of a wellness program – such as the increase in productivity and falling health care costs.